officelearn/azure-docs.sv-se/articles/virtual-wan/virtual-wan-site-to-site-portal.md

          ```
         "ConnectedSubnets":["10.2.0.0/16","10.30.0.0/16"]
          ```
     * **IP-adresser** till vpngateway för den virtuella hubben.
-Eftersom varje anslutning av vpngateway består av två tunnlar i en aktiv-aktiv-konfiguration ser du båda IP-adresserna som anges i den här filen.
+Because each connection of the  vpngateway is composed of two tunnels in active-active configuration, you'll see both IP addresses listed in this file.
 I det här exemplet ser du "Instance0" och "Instance1" för varje plats.<br>Exempel:

         ```
         "Instance0":"104.45.18.186"
         "Instance1":"104.45.13.195"
         ```
-    * **Vpngateway anslutnings konfigurations information** som BGP, i förväg delad nyckel osv.
-PSK är den i förväg delade nyckeln som skapas automatiskt åt dig.
+    * **Vpngateway connection configuration details** such as BGP, pre-shared key etc. The PSK is the pre-shared key that is automatically generated for you.
 Du kan alltid redigera anslutningen på översiktssidan för en anpassad PSK.

 ### <a name="example-device-configuration-file"></a>Konfigurationsfil för exempelenhet